 2020 helped to accelerate the rapid development of enhanced virtual event technology, and adoption rates have never been higher.
 Despite this progress, many still aren’t taking full advantage of what may be event technology’s greatest asset — hard data, or the information behind informed decision making.
-There are few better tools to measure event success.
+There are few better tools to measure virtual event success metrics.

 At face-to-face gatherings, organizers can track attendees on-site with a final count at the end of registration, or by scanning in their badges.
 Visual cues are also used to measure their event’s success.
 In the virtual sphere, however, event organizers can no longer take a quick glance across the room to check engagement levels.
 On the other hand, if you choose a platform with good analytics, you don’t have to watch your attendees.
 The software does that for you.